NCATS History

 • Disseminating the data, analysis and methodologies to the community

-To accomplish the three Ds, the Center relies on the power of data, new technologies and teamwork.
-In this way, NCATS functions like an adapter, allowing distinct parts of the research system to connect and collaborate more effectively.
+To accomplish the three Ds, the center relies on the power of data, new technologies and teamwork.
+In this way, we function like an adapter, allowing distinct parts of the research system to connect and collaborate more effectively.

-NCATS’ approach and mission complement the work of other NIH Institutes and Centers, the private sector, and the nonprofit community.
+Our approach and mission complement the work of other NIH institutes and centers, the private sector, and the nonprofit community.
 Collaborations among government, academia, industry and nonprofit patient groups are crucial for successful translation: No organization can succeed alone.
-To this end, NCATS leads innovative and collaborative approaches in translational science that are crosscutting and useful for the broader scientific community.
+To this end, we lead innovative and collaborative approaches in translational science that are crosscutting and useful for the broader scientific community.

 Strategic Plan

-NCATS developed a strategic plan in 2016 to outline the Center’s strategic goals and principles.
+We developed a strategic plan in 2016 to outline our strategic goals and principles.
 It is organized into four overarching themes: translational science, collaboration and partnerships, education and training, and stewardship.
-The themes are captured in the strategic goals and collectively provide an overview of what the Center plans to accomplish to achieve its mission.
+The themes are captured in the strategic goals and collectively provide an overview of what the center plans to accomplish to achieve its mission.

-Annual and biennial reports showcase NCATS’ translational science initiatives that speed medical research progress and shorten the journey from scientific discovery to better health.
+Annual and biennial reports showcase our translational science initiatives that speed medical research progress and shorten the journey from scientific discovery to better health.

-View the NIH Almanac to see more of NCATS’ program highlights throughout the past decade.
+View the NIH Almanac to see more of our program highlights throughout the past decade.

 Milestone Anniversaries

-At the 10-year anniversary, NCATS hosted an event to highlight how the Center’s innovative and team science approach addresses unmet needs and to usher in the next decade of bold solutions.
+At the 10-year anniversary, we hosted an event to highlight how the center’s innovative and team science approach addresses unmet needs and to usher in the next decade of bold solutions.

-Read about more examples of NCATS’ achievements in advancing translational science.
+Read more about our impact in advancing translational science.